JessicaDixie/Wedding-Bells-Backend/README.md

     ├── LICENSE
     ├── package-lock.json
     ├── package.json
+    ├── admin.html
+    ├── admin.css
+    ├── admin.js
     ├── rsvps.json      # Placeholder file required only for Render; not used for storage ├── songs.json      # Placeholder file required only for Render; not used for storage └── server.js       # Main Express server

-MongoDB Atlas is used for all persisten storage.
+MongoDB Atlas is used for all persistent storage.

+Note: The admin dashboard (admin.html, admin.css, admin.js) now lives entirely inside the backend, ensuring that admin access is fully controlled by server-side authentication.

 🛠️ Technologies